Introduction to Git and GitHub

 crear repositorio github

-2.4 - Use Git on our computer
+2.4 - Using Git on our computer

 clonar un repositorio github

-Then, open Visual Studio and click on clone or checkout code
+Next, open Visual Studio and click on clone or checkout code

 Clonar repostorio vs